Singing lessons and coaching in professional skills

-Paul Carey Jones has a growing reputation in coaching singers, and other professionals with related skill sets, at all levels.
+Paul Carey Jones has a growing reputation in teaching and coaching singers, and other professionals with related skill sets, at all levels.

 His experience includes providing professional training and support in areas such as:

 - public speaking and spoken introductions to recitals and concerts